Spiritual Direction

 What do I bring to a spiritual direction session?

-You can bring an experience that intrigues or baffles you, a surprising event, a lack of clarity about something, or an issue you struggle with.
-Our conversation flows from the material you bring with you.
+You can bring an experience that intrigues or baffles you, a surprising event, a lack of clarity about something, or a discernment question you're struggling with.
+Our conversation flows from the material that you bring.

 Can I try it and quit if it's not for me?

-Yes.
+Of course.
 I don't charge for the first session, so you're welcome to explore direction and then decide if you want to continue.
 You can stop any time.
+Currently my suggested amount is $80-100 for a full hour, with you picking the amount.
+In special circumstances we may be able to agree on a lower number.

 What ethical standards do you uphold?

 I uphold the Guidelines for Ethical Conduct published by Spiritual Directors International.
-Among other things, these guidelines require me to honor your dignity, to hold our conversations in confidence to the extent of the law, to receive spiritual direction for myself and supervision from others, and to be faithful to my own personal and corporate spiritual practices.
+Among other things, these guidelines require me to honor your dignity, to hold our conversations in confidence to the extent of the law, to receive spiritual direction and supervision for myself, and to be faithful to my own personal and corporate spiritual practices.